ScanMountGoat/Smush-Material-Research/docs/src/materials/skin_materials/index.md

 ### Diffuse Shading
 CustomVector30.y is multiplied by the diffuse shading to control the smoothness of the shading.
 Using a very high value for the second value of CustomVector30 creates a cel-shaded look because diffuse shading is clamped to 1.0.
-A very similar technique is used for Breath of the Wild's shaders, for example.
+The metalness in the PRM red channel and CustomVector30.x must both be set to 1.0 for this to have full effect.
+A very similar technique is used for Breath of the Wild's shaders.

 ```glsl
 float skinShading = nDotL * CustomVector30.y * 0.5 + 0.5;